brianjbayer/sample-login-watir-cucumber/README.md

 This is a simple sample project demonstrating a simple login feature and verifying the critical elements on the login page.

-##Requirements:
+## Requirements:

 Install Chrome if you don't already have it.

 Install ChromeDriver if you don't already have it.

-Install a Ruby version manager (tests run with Ruby 2.2.0).
+Install a Ruby version manager (tests run with Ruby 2.4.0).

 Install bundler (if not already installed for your Ruby):